Cold Sores and Vitamin Deficiency: Is There a Connection?

 Herpes is a common viral infection that can cause cold sores on the mouth and lips.

-While there is no cure for herpes, certain vitamins can play a crucial role in preventing outbreaks and reducing the severity of symptoms when they do occur.
+While there's no cure, certain vitamins play a crucial role in preventing outbreaks and reducing symptom severity.

 While vitamin deficiencies don't directly cause cold sores, they can indirectly lead to outbreaks by reducing your immune system's ability to fight infections.